FREQUENTLY ASKED QUESTIONS

 ha.
 Politics1 is a sole proprietorship operated by Fort

-Lauderdale attorney and community activist Ron Gunzburger.
+Lauderdale attorney and former political consultant Ron Gunzburger.

 That's it.
 No other investors or stockholders.
 No professional